 received my Ph.D. in Clinical Psychology with a concentration in Clinical Child Psychology, also from Suffolk University.
 I completed a predoctoral internship at Interfaith Medical Center in Brooklyn and a postdoctoral fellowship at NYU School of Medicine.
 In my fellowship, I worked with renowned psychiatrist Dolores Malaspina to research the causes and correlates of childhood and adult aggression in schizophrenia.
 Following this, I joined the Family Translational Research Group (psychologists Amy Smith Slep and Richard Heyman) at NYU to study how family violence contributes to medical outcomes, such as childhood obesity and diabetes.
 I held an appointment as Assistant Professor with the Research Faculty at NYU School of Medicine.
 Though I loved research, I missed being able to spend more time helping families one-on-one, so I opened Small Brooklyn Psychology to get back to direct clinical work.

-After living in Boston for 10 years following our undergraduate years, my software engineer husband and I relocated to Brooklyn in 2009 with our then-2-year-old son.
-We now live in Prospect Heights with our three kids and are likely to see you at the area playgrounds!
+My software engineer husband and I love Brooklyn and are proud to call it home!
+We moved from Boston into Clinton Hill in 2009 with our then-2-year-old son and then Prospect Heights.
+Now we've settled into a home in Ditmas Park with our three kids and are likely to see you at the area playgrounds!

-Small Brooklyn Psychology is a private psychology practice run by a licensed clinical psychologist.
-We offer educational, behavioral, diagnostic, neuropsychological, and personality assessment to children from babies through college age, and we make recommendations for new strategies and for services throughout the city.
+Small Brooklyn Psychology is a private psychology practice founded by a licensed clinical psychologist.
+We offer neuropsychological, educational, behavioral, diagnostic, and personality assessment to children from babies through young adults, and we make recommendations for new strategies and for services throughout the city.

 Copyright 2013.
 Mandi White-Ajmani Psychology PLLC.
 All rights reserved.
 Photography by Kelley Bruso Photography.